Panaque

-The genus Panaque contains a small number of small to medium-sized South American suckermouth armoured catfishes that are notable for being among the very few vertebrates that feed extensively on wood.
+Panaque is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+The catfishes in this genus are notable for being among the very few vertebrates that feed extensively on wood.
 In addition, algae and aufwuchs are an important part of the diet, and they use their rasping teeth to scrape this from rocks.
 These fish are also popular aquarium fish, where the sound of scraping as these fish forage for food is easily audible.

 Taxonomy

+Panaque was first formally proposed as a genus in 1889 by the German-born American ichthyologist Carl H. Eigenmann and his wife Rosa Smith Eigenmann with Chaetostomus nigrolineatus designated as its type species.
+C. nigrolineatus was first formally described in 1877 by Wilhelm Peters with its type locality given as the Guárico River at Calabozo in the Apure River drainage, Guárico State, Venezuela.
+Some authorities regard this genus as being within the tribe Ancistrini of the subfamily Hypostominae, but Eschmeyer's Catalog of Fishes does not recognise tribes within the subfamily Hypostominae.

 Scobinancistrus and Panaqolus are sometimes considered to be subgenera of this genus.

 Species

-There are currently seven recognized species in this genus:
+Panaque contains the following valid species: